University of South Florida

 At invitation, he has also made presentations at, inter alia, CERI-Sciences Po (Paris), European University Institute, the National Assembly in France (IPSE), UC Santa Barbara, Yale University, University of Chicago, University of Geneva, Columbia University, University of British Columbia (Vancouver), Stony Brook, Hebrew University of Jerusalem, UCLA, New School of Social Research, University of Florida, Rockefeller Center at Bellagio, Stockholm University, NYU, UC San Diego, University of Bath, University of Heidelberg, University of Neuchatel, NMSU, University of Munich, UC Irvine, CEVIPOF, Whitlam Institute-Sydney, Franklin College in Lugano-Switzerland, and others.

-His work has appeared in Salon, New York Times, France 2 Television, the Nation, La Croix, PBS Newshour, Sueddeutsche Zeitung, Tages Anzeiger, Australian Broadcasting Corporation, and a variety of other media outlets.
+His work has featured in Salon.com, New York Times, France 2 Television, the Nation, La Croix, Sueddeutsche Zeitung, Tages Anzeiger, Australian Broadcasting Corporation, Foreign Policy, Sonntags Zeitung, Haaretz, the German feminist magazine EMMA, and a variety of other media outlets.

 He also co-founded the Global Resolve Initiative, which helps villagers in developing countries develop alternative energy technologies, with a pilot project in Ghana.
 Global Resolve received the 2009 Creasman Award for Excellence.